 Centralised Database Working Group

-Since the third progress report published in November 2016, the Working Group has undertaken the following work.
+Since the third progress report published in May 2017, the Working Group has undertaken the following work.

 Preparation of a description of the requirements for a Central Reporting System